Julio Romero de Torres: Biography

-During these years, he also travelled extensively, visiting Italy, France, England and the Low Countries.
+During these years, he travelled extensively, visiting Italy, France, England, and the Low Countries.
 At the National Exhibition of 1906, his entry, Nurseries of Love (depicting prostitution), was rejected for being immoral, but received more attention from the public than the winning entries.
 At the Exhibition of 1908, he was awarded a first-class medal for his Gypsy Muse.
 In 1912, his work went unrecognized again, but his admirers presented him with his own gold medal, sculpted by Julio Antonio.
 After being snubbed at the Exhibition of 1915, he stopped participating, but chose to settle in Madrid.
 In 1916, he became a Professor of "Antique Drawing and Clothing" at the Real Academia de Bellas Artes de San Fernando.

-He strove to represent the Academia at numerous international exhibitions, but his greatest success came in 1922, when he went to Buenos Aires with his brother Enrique, to open a showing at the Witcomb Gallery.
+He represented the Academia at numerous international exhibitions, but his greatest success came in 1922 when he went to Buenos Aires with his brother Enrique to open a showing at the Witcomb Gallery.
 His presentation included a catalog written by the famous author, Ramón del Valle-Inclán, and was a resounding success.
 Shortly after, he was elected a full member of the Real Academia, and the academy in Córdoba.

 By 1928, his health was visibly declining and his doctors advised him to take a long rest.
-Exhausted from overwork and liver disease, he returned to his hometown in 1930, to recuperate, but continued to work.
-He left two paintings unfinished when he died, at the age of fifty-five.
+Exhausted from overwork and liver disease, he returned to his hometown in 1930 to recuperate, but continued to work.
+He left two paintings unfinished when he died at the age of fifty-five.
 Much of the city turned out to mourn.

 Selected paintings

-The Museum of Julio Romero de Torres at his former residence in Córdoba houses examples of his works, as well as works by Francisco Zurbarán, Alejo Fernández, Antonio del Castillo and Valdés Leal.
+The Museum of Julio Romero de Torres at his former residence in Córdoba houses examples of his works, as well as works by Francisco Zurbarán, Alejo Fernández, Antonio del Castillo, and Valdés Leal.
 Some of his important works at the museum include Amor místico y amor profano, El Poema de Córdoba, Marta y María, La saeta, Cante hondo, La consagración de la copla, Carmen, and La chiquita piconera.